dotnexus-abdrhman/dotnexus-abdrhman/README.md

 ---

 ## 🚀 About Me
-- 🔭 Currently learning and building **.NET backend projects**
-- 🌱 Improving my skills in **Problem Solving & Algorithms**
-- 🎯 Goal:A solid backend engineer without losing my mind
+-Build modern web apps using ASP.NET (MVC, API, EF Core, LINQ)

+-Write efficient and maintainable code in C#, C++

+-Design scalable databases and craft optimized SQL queries

+-Apply SOLID principles & design patterns in real projects

+-Use Object-Oriented Programming (OOP) to create scalable and reusable solutions

+-Solve problemes using Algorithms & Data Structures

-- ⚡ Fun fact: *"No fear.
+- Fun fact: "No fear.
 No distractions.
 The ability to let that which does not matter truly slide."

 ---